 5.4.
-Projects accounts/chart of accounts and general ledger
+Interventions accounts/chart of accounts and general ledger

-- When the project is approved, PMU will prepare a financial reporting template with the approved accounting plan.
-The template is used for financial reporting to PMU. - The project accounts should be structured according to the accounting plan approved by PMU, or with a clear link between the plan of the local partner and that of PMU, so that it is easy to trace amounts in the financial reports back to the accounting records.
-This applies to both the profit and loss account and the balance sheet. - Sub-accounts can be maintained within the approved accounting plan to simplify budget follow-up process. - The acounting shall be set up so that each project are clearly separated from the local partner's other projects. - Reported costs shall be derived from the local partner's accounting records.
-The local partner is obliged to keep supporting documentation for the reported costs.
+- When the intervention is approved, PMU will prepare a financial reporting template with the approved budget.
+The template is used for financial reporting to PMU. - There must be a clear link between the chart of accounts and the budget, so that it is easy to trace amounts in the financial reports back to the accounting records.
+This applies to both the profit and loss account and the balance sheet. - Sub-accounts can be maintained to simplify budget follow-up process. - The accounting shall be set up so that each intervention are clearly separated from the cooperating partner's other interventions. - Reported costs shall be derived from the cooperating partner's accounting records.
+The cooperating partner is obliged to keep supporting documentation for the reported costs.